 Young students can explore rings of polygons by making cut-outs of regular polygons and fitting them together.
 (They can use pattern blocks for hexagons.)
 Ask them to predict what will happen before they make the rings.

 This prompt is perfect for students who have just learned about sums of angles in polygons.
 (It also helps if they know about vertical and supplementary angles.)
 They can apply their new knowledge to calculate angles and make predictions.
 In many cases, the polygons will in fact match up perfectly to make rings, but it depends on how many sides you leave between the sides that you are joining.
 In the case of the heptagon pattern above, it takes 14 heptagons to make the full ring.
-(Some students may wonder if the number of polygons needed is always twice the number of sides.)

 Students may also like to explore the polygons formed by the inner and outer edges of the ring (as well as the new regular polygon created by joining the centers or the midpoints of the sides of the original polygons).